Modern Slavery Act 2015: Slavery and Human Trafficking Statement

 - Protect whistle blowers.

-We have a dedicated compliance team, which consists of involvement from the following departments:
+We also have a dedicated compliance team, which consists of involvement from the following departments:

 - Audit and compliance